Book to attend the Free Talks here:

 Richmond Council - London Borough of Richmond upon Thames

-If you would like to attend and hear more about this vital work please contact Sara Wilcox, coordinator for Dementia Friendly Communities Richmond on firstname.lastname@example.org
+If you would like hear more about this vital work please contact Sara Wilcox, coordinator for Dementia Friendly Communities Richmond on firstname.lastname@example.org